All Episodes

 Didn't work out in San Francisco.

-In the state of California, which protects people.
+There's a statue of limitations, Matt, in the state of California, which protects people.

 It's not that way in New York.

-It's that way only where the movie industry is, conveniently enough in California.
+It's that way only where the movie industry is, conveniently enough, in California.

 That's the seriousness of this.